Ismael-VC/PyReCall.jl/README.md

 You can call an `o::PyObject` via `o(args...)` just like in Python (assuming that the object is callable in Python).
-The explicit `pycall` form is still useful in Julia if you want to specify the return type.
+The explicit `PyReCall` form is still useful in Julia if you want to specify the return type.

 #### Arrays and PyArray